microsoft/vscode-docs/docs/cpp/configure-intellisense.md

 ### Option 2: Check the language status bar

 To invoke the language status bar, open a C++ file.
-Note that the status bar now shows the text "{} C++".
+Note that the status bar shows the text "{} C++".
 Hover over the "{}" symbol to open the language status bar flyout.
 The top item in the flyout indicates the IntelliSense status.
 Here are the different statuses and their meanings:

-- "IntelliSense: Ready" = IntelliSense has been configured for the C/C++ Extension and will automatically activate if you interact with the editor, for example, by writing code.
+- "IntelliSense: Ready" = IntelliSense has been configured for the C/C++ Extension and automatically activates if you interact with the editor, for example, by writing code.
 - "IntelliSense: Updating" = IntelliSense is actively working to determine any code completions, syntax highlighting, etc. based on changes you're making to your code
 - "IntelliSense: Not configured" = IntelliSense isn't configured, and will not provide you with code completion features.
 To configure, navigate you to the [configuration quickpickpick](/docs/cpp/configure-intellisense.md#_Option-1.-Select-a-configuration-option-through-the-configuration-Quick-Pick) as explained below.